jjanus12/oad_hol/lab01.md

 ## **STEP 5:** Virtual Cloud Networks Overview

 Oracle Cloud Infrastructure lets you create multiple Virtual Cloud Networks (VCNs).
-These VCNs will contain the security lists, compute instances, load balancers and many other types of network assets.
+These VCNs will contain the subnets, security lists, route tables, compute instances, load balancers and many other types of network assets.

+### Networking Components

+**Virtual Cloud Network VCN**: A virtual, private network that you set up in Oracle data centers.
+It closely resembles a traditional network, with firewall rules and specific types of communication gateways that you can choose to use.

+**Subnet**: Subdivisions you define in a VCN (for example, 10.0.0.0/24 and 10.0.1.0/24).
+Subnets contain virtual network interface cards (VNICs), which attach to instances.
+Each subnet consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.

+**Security List**: Virtual firewall rules for your VCN.
+They are ingress and egress rules that specify the types of traffic (protocol and port) allowed in and out of the instances.

+**Internet Gateway**: For resources with public IP addresses that need to be reached from the internet (example: a web server) or need to initiate connections to the internet.

+**Route Table**: Virtual route tables for your VCN.
+They have rules to route traffic from subnets to destinations outside the VCN by way of gateways or specially configured instances.

 Please review [Overview of Networking](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm) to gain full understanding of the network components and their relationships, or take a look at this video: